fluentfuture/md/Using-spies.md

   }
 }
 ```
-You what what's also sweet?
+And what's also sweet?
 Your IDE brings you instantly to the method body if you "Open definition".